ifsnow/react-native-networking-patch/README.md

 # Usage

 ### Requirement
-**It works with the latest versions such as v0.59.10, v0.62.2, v0.61.5 and v0.60.6.** If not, please upgrade to the latest version.
+It works with v0.59.10 or higher of RN.
+If not, please upgrade to the latest version.
 Of course, it works on `Expo`.

 ### Install
 Once installed, react-native is automatically patched.